yandex-cloud/docs/en/compute/operations/image-create/upload.md

       For more information on resources that you can create with {{ TF }}, see the [provider documentation]({{ tf-provider-link }}/).

-   1. Make sure that the configuration files are valid.
+   1. Make sure that the configuration files are correct.

       1. In the command line, go to the directory where you created the configuration file.
       1. Run the check using the command: